GitDepend/GitDepend/docs/source/usage/update.rst

 update
 ======

-.. code-block:: bash

 This is used to update nuget packages across all dependencies.

 Run the ``sync`` command if you get the error of dependencies not being on the correct branch.

+.. code-block:: bash

+      --dir    The directory to process.
+The current working directory will be used if this option is ignored.